CANADIAN

 The trip over the Balfour High Col is usually the highlight and crux of the trip.
 We’ll ascend over heavily crevassed terrain adjacent the stunning serac-fringed east face of Mt.
 Balfour.
 After attaining the col, if conditions permit, an ascent of one of the nearby peaks like Lilliput or even Balfour’s South Face is possible.

 All good things must come to an end.
 After a short run down from the Scott Duncan Hut it takes about 30 minutes of gentle climbing to come to the Shark’s Fin.
 From there it’s mostly downhill to get to the intersection of Niles and Sherbrooke Creeks where gurgling of spring snowmelt, birdsong, and the smell of spruce trees presents a sharp contrast with the alpine world we settled into during the trip.
-About five hours of travel in total brings us back to the cars which will be waiting for us courtesty of our shuttle staff!
-Expect to be back in Canmore for dinner time, by 18:00.
+About five hours of travel in total brings us back to the highway and a shuttle to bring us back to Truffle Pigs.
+Expect to be back in Field for a late lunch, by 14:00 or so.

 Tom Wolfe